varocketry/guitar-mastery-hub/public/lessons/lesson_023_barre_chord_progressions.md

 ---

-## 📖 THEORY: Understanding Efficient Progression Playing
+## ðŸ“– THEORY: Understanding Efficient Progression Playing

 ### The Power of Barre Chords in Progressions